 Types of Organizational Structures

-Which one is the best organizational structure ?
+Which one is the best organizational structure?
 Actually, it is difficult to answer this question.
 Because there are many factors affect the success of organizations and projects.
 Selecting the most profitable project alternative, having a well-defined mission, possessing an innovative vision, selling a product that is in high demand, using technology are some of them.
 Beyond these, a company’s organizational structure plays a key role in its success.
 An organizational structure provides a system that defines hierarchy and reporting lines within the organization.
 Departments and their functions, reporting hierarchy, relationships are defined during the development of an organizational structure.
-This article discusses the different types of organizational structures and outstanding features.
+This article answers the question: What are the 4 types of organizational structures? and discusses the different types of organizational structures and their outstanding features.

 Why an Organizational Structure is Needed?